topherCantrell/class-oop-pcs/Topics/README.md

 # Module 1: Encapsulation

+-- Lesson 1: Code and Data --

+Start with functions.
+Structured programming.
+Breaking code into reusable modules.
+The stack (for return address).
+Stack overflow with recursive.

+Structures.
+Grouping bytes into larger structures.
+The heap and garbage collection.

+-- Lesson 2: Islands of Code and Data --

+Related functions that work on a structure.
+They all take a pointer to the structure plus other things.
+We'll keep the pointer up front.
+Call it something common "target", "obj", "that", "this", "self".

+GET and SET -- encapsulation.
+Hiding data behind code.
+Slower.
+Allows us to insert actions and checks in place of memory reads/writes.

+-- Lesson 3: What time is it?  --

+Show encapsulation with a clock object

+-- Lesson 4: Object Basics

+Classes, new, constructors, destructors, methods

+Permissions

+Static members

 ## M1_1_Evolution_of_OO
   - 3,4: Assembly language, how IFs work, labels, subroutines, assembler is forerunner to compiler
   - 5: RAM, ROM, IO, stack, heap, function information on the stack